-Financial Aid/Definition of Full-Time and Part-Time Graduate Study
+Financial Aid/Full-Time and Part-Time Graduate Study

-Students interested in participating in the Federal Direct Loan program must complete FAFSA (Free Application for Federal Student Aid) each year.
+Students interested in participating in the Federal Direct Loan program must complete the FAFSA (Free Application for Federal Student Aid) each year.
 Students are required to complete Entrance Counseling and a Master Promissory Note (MPN) only once during their graduate enrollment unless the student has withdrawn from school and is returning.

-Saint Mary-of-the-Woods College offers a limited number of Graduate scholarships.
-Those scholarships are determined at the point of admission by the Graduate Admissions department.
+Saint Mary-of-the-Woods College offers a limited number of graduate scholarships.
+Those scholarships are determined at the point of admission by the Office of Graduate Admissions.